Antony-Thornton/MS1---Gym-Website/README.md

 Gallery Page Layout

 The gallery page will include 4 images of the gym facilities.
-It is designed to show case the gym facilities themselves.
+It is designed to showcase the gym facilities themselves.

 ![index web](documentation-assets/wireframe-images/gallery_mobile_part1.jpg)